Navaly church bombing

-The Navaly Church bombing was the 1995 bombing of the Church of Saint Peter and Saint Paul in Navaly (or Navali) in the Jaffna Peninsula by the Sri Lankan Air Force during the Sri Lankan Civil War.
-It is estimated that at least 147 civilians, who had taken refuge from the fighting inside the church, died as a result of this incident.
+The Church of Saint Peter and Saint Paul in Navaly (or Navali) in the Jaffna Peninsula was bombed by the Sri Lankan Air Force during the Sri Lankan Civil War on 9 July 1995.
+It is estimated that at least 147 Tamil civilians, who had taken refuge from the fighting inside the church, died as a result of the bombing.
 The victims included men, women and children.

 Background

-This incident occurred during a phase of the Sri Lankan Civil War when the Sri Lankan military were on the offensive to retake the Jaffna Peninsula.
+On 19 April 1995, the LTTE broke the ongoing cease-fire and blew up two gunboats, SLNS Sooraya and SLNS Ranasuru of the Sri Lanka Navy thereby beginning the next phase of the Sri Lankan Civil War.
+On 9 July 1995, the government forces launched Operation Leap Forward, which was the first stage of an offensive to retake the Jaffna Peninsula.
 This operation was already highlighted by the use of intense artillery shelling and aerial bombardment.
-As part of precautions to avoid civilian casualties the military had distributed leaflets requesting minority Sri Lankan Tamil civilians take shelter at places of worship.
+As part of precautions to avoid civilian casualties the military had distributed leaflets requesting local population take shelter at places of worship.
 For their safety hundreds of civilians had taken refuge in the Roman Catholic church in Navaly.

 Incident

-The Church of St. Peter and Paul in Navaly (also spelled Navali) on the Jaffna Peninsula was bombed by a Sri Lankan military aircraft on the afternoon of 9 July 1995.
+The Church of St. Peter and Paul in Navaly on the Jaffna Peninsula was bombed by a Sri Lankan military aircraft on the afternoon of 9 July 1995.
 Several hundred Tamil civilians were taking refuge at the church and surrounding environs at the time.

-According to Daya Somasundaram, a professor of the University of Adelaide, the church was well away from the fighting.
+According to Daya Somasundaram, senior professor of psychiatry at University of Jaffna, the church was well away from the fighting.
 He termed this attack a war crime committed by the Sri Lankan Air Force.